Cancer can start any place in the body. Skin cancer starts when cells in the skin grow out of control.

 The skin is the largest organ in the body.
-It helps keep the body warm, protects the rest of the body from the sun, covers organs inside the body, guards against germs, and helps make vitamin D. It’s made of a lot of different cells.
+It helps keep the body warm, protects the rest of the body from the sun, covers organs inside the body, guards against germs, and helps make vitamin D. It’s made of a lot of different types of cells.

 There are many types of skin cancer.
 Some are very rare.
-Your doctor can tell you more about the type you have
+Your doctor can tell you more about the type you have.

-The two most common kinds of skin cancers are
+The two most common kinds of skin cancers are:

 Basal and squamous skin cancer may look like:

 The doctor will ask you questions about when the spot on your skin first showed up and if it has changed in size or the way it looks or feels.
 The rest of your skin will be checked.
 During the exam your doctor will check the size, shape, color and texture of any skin changes.
 If signs are pointing to skin cancer, more tests will be done.

 In a biopsy, the doctor takes out a small piece of tissue to check it for cancer cells.
 A biopsy is the only way to tell for sure if you have skin cancer and what kind it is.

 There are many types of skin biopsies.
 Ask your doctor what kind you will need.
 Each type has pros and cons.
 The choice of which type to use depends on your own case.

 In rare cases basal and squamous cell skin cancer can spread to the nearby lymph nodes (bean-size sacs of immune system cells.)
 Ask your doctor if your lymph nodes will be tested.

 Basal and squamous cell cancers don't often spread to other parts of the body.
 But if your doctor thinks your skin cancer might spread, you might need imaging tests, such as MRI or CT scans.